fbpx

 Understanding Deferred Prosecution Agreements: How They Can Help You Avoid Criminal Charges

-When offered, a Deferred Prosecution Agreement is a great way to secure dismissal of your charges at both the felony and misdemeanor level.
+When offered, a Deferred Prosecution Agreement is a great way to secure dismissal of your charges within the criminal justice system at both the felony and misdemeanor level.
 Importantly, do NOT confuse Deferred Prosecution with Deferred Adjudication, which will be covered in a separate blog post.
 Deferred adjudication can come with significant ramifications to your criminal history and it does NOT result in a dismissal.
 Simply put, it is not as good an offer as a deferred prosecution.
+If you are charged with a crime in Central Texas, reach out to us for a free consultation.

 What is a Deferred Prosecution Agreement?